-Objective: The aim of this study was to isolate and screen for the antimicrobial properties of actinomycetes from marine soil sediments and sponges.
+Objective: To isolate and screen for the anti-microbial properties of actinomycetes from marine soil sediments and sponges.

-Methods: The samples of sponges and sediments were collected from various locations from the coast of Andhra Pradesh.
-Isolation of actinomycetes was done by plating them on starch casein agar, kuster’s agar, Actinomycete isolation agar and potassium tellurite agar medium using dilution technique.
-Various pathogenic bacterial strains, fungal strains and yeasts were obtained from Microbial Type Culture Collection (MTCC), Chandigarh, India and National Collection of Industrial Microorganisms (NCIM), Pune, India.
+Methods: The samples of sponges and sediments were collected from various locations on the coast of Andhra Pradesh.
+Isolation of actinomycetes was done by plating them on the starch casein agar, Kuster’s agar, actinomycete isolation agar, and potassium tellurite agar medium using the dilution technique.
+Various pathogenic bacterial strains, fungal strains, and yeasts were obtained from the Microbial Type Culture Collection, Chandigarh, India, and the National Collection of Industrial Microorganisms, Pune, India.

-Results: A total of 6 different soil sediments were collected from the coast of Andhra Pradesh at depths ranging from 1 to 20 m.
+Results: A total of six different soil sediments were collected from the coast of Andhra Pradesh at depths ranging from 1 to 20 m.
 From the 9 different samples collected, 22 colonies of actinomycetes were isolated.
-Well separated and pure colonies of 12 actinomycetes were selected.
-Of these, 9 actinomycetes were active against Gram positive bacteria, 3 against Gram negative bacteria, 4 against filamentous fungi, and 1 against yeast.
-The crude extracts prepared from 3 potential isolates showed exhibited both antibacterial and antifungal activities.
-On the basis of morphological, physiological and biochemical characteristics, the most effective isolate identified (AP 13) as belonging to the genus Streptomyces.
+Well-separated and pure colonies of 12 actinomycetes were selected.
+Of these, nine actinomycetes were active against Gram-positive bacteria, three against Gramnegative bacteria, four against filamentous fungi, and one against yeast.
+The crude extracts prepared from three potential isolates exhibited both anti-bacterial and anti-fungal activities.
+Based on morphological, physiological, and biochemical characteristics, the most effective isolate was identified (AP 13) as belonging to the genus Streptomyces.

-Conclusion: Careful evaluation using previously published species of the genus Streptomyces, the isolate was identified as the strain Streptomyces fradiae.
+Conclusion: With careful evaluation, using previously published species of the genus Streptomyces, the isolate was identified as the strain Streptomyces fradiae.